aurorascharff/aurorascharff.no/src/content/blog/implementing-feature-flagging-with-nextjs-app-router.md

 Now we can use our `featureEnv` object to access the environment variables in our application.

-## Toggling features in Server Components
+## Toggling Features in Server Components

 We can now use the environment variables to toggle features in our server components.
 Let's create a function to simplify this: